ElectricalGang

 The signal isolator is closely related to the signal converter and the signal interface.
 These devices are used to split, amplify, step down, linearize, secure, and digitize process signals.
 The most important role of the signal isolator is to break the galvanic path between circuits to have ground for different potentials.
 Galvanic paths are defined as paths.
 In which there is a direct connection between two or more electrical circuits that allow current to flow.

-Also Read: Difference Between Circuit Breaker and Isolator
+Suggested Read: Difference Between Circuit Breaker and Isolator

 Types of Signals Isolators: